3 Subspace (Draft)

 The second flaw of the continuous approach is more straightforward.
 We know that there are peak transitional thresholds between the familiar warp factors at which the energy expenditure rises strongly.
 More precisely, these thresholds even define the warp factors, as a look at the official diagram from the TNG Technical Manual [Ste91] reveals (part of it was clearly visible on screen in ENT: "First Flight" too).
 It seems logical that this observation is attributed to the structure of subspace.
 In other words, the peak transitional thresholds most likely exist due to transitions from one subspace layer to another.
 Alternatively, the peak transitional thresholds might reflect just the technical principle of the ship's engines, but in this case the the scale would be far less universal.
 It would change too often following progress in propulsion technology, and the warp factors would depend on the ship class, maybe even on how the drive is tuned on an individual ship.

 Inside subspace Having decided that subspace most likely has a discrete structure, it needs to be clarified what is the difference between the single subspace layers.
 The first assumption is that subspace layer 1 should be "somewhere else" than the normal space layer 0, as seen most obviously in TNG: "Schisms" where crew members were abducted into subspace by aliens.
-The realm shown in the episode looked much like our normal space, but was obviously not present in normal space at any place x,y,z or any time t (it was even mentioned in the episode to be a "deeper subspace layer").
+The realm shown in the episode looked much like our normal space, but was obviously not present in normal space at any place x,y,z or any time t (it was explicitly mentioned in the episode to be a "tertiary subspace manifold/domain").
 Although we cannot be sure whether the alien realms in "Schisms" as well as in VOY: "Heroes and Demons" or VOY: "Bride of Chaotica" are not actually already in a parallel space/universe (see Fig. 3.4), there should be some inhabitable place "inside subspace" too if there is something like that on either side of it.
 In other words, if subspace is always talked about like an extended domain, why should it be only some sort of uninhabitable gate between the universes in reality?

 There must be some sort of difference between the single layers.
 Regardless of the nature of this difference, we may imagine that subspace differs the more from normal space the further "below" the layer is located.
 We may say that subspace should become the more "exotic" the deeper we submerge into it.
 It is just speculation, but we may think of a model in which the subspace layers form some sort of funnel.
 In Fig. 3.1 we could see that each point in normal space-time (with just the x-y plane depicted) corresponds with one point at a given "depth" zeta (continuous) or k (discrete), still assuming that subspace has the same "lateral" geometry (in x-y) as normal space.
 Fig. 3.3 illustrates how a region in normal space could be related to gradually denser subspace layers.
 This compression could be the key to warp propulsion, transwarp and FTL communication, considering that the distances to be bridged in subspace in a given time shrink with respect to normal space!
 This way subspace can be a shortcut through space.